-The Stewart Creek Stone-Arch Bridge at Magney-Snively Natural Area (State Bridge Number L6007; built in 1891) has been repaired from damage sustained during the Hideous Solstice Flood Calamity of 2012.
+The Stewart Creek Stone-Arch Bridge at Magney-Snively Natural Area (State Bridge Number L6007; built circa 1925) has been repaired from damage sustained during the Hideous Solstice Flood Calamity of 2012.
 The bridge had sustained significant flood damage and deterioration to the abutment walls, stone-arch underside, headwalls, wing walls, railing and guard stones.
 (We’re not sure when that sign was damaged or when it will be pulled upright.)

 And hey, what’s that over on the eastern side of the bridge?
 Well, that’s the Snively Monument, which had been covered with brush and sediment long enough ago that most people had no idea it ever existed.

 The monument was built in 1927.
 It has been restored, and the creek flows into the snappy reflecting pool.